RibbleValleyTradingCo/ReelyRated-Dev/docs/PROFILE-PRIVACY-DESIGN.md

   - Viewer is a follower, OR
   - Viewer is admin.

-Concretely:

-- Feed RPCs should:
-  - Join `profiles` and filter out rows where:
-    - `profiles.is_private = TRUE` AND viewer is neither owner nor follower nor admin.
-- Search RPCs (existing and future advanced search) should:
-  - Apply the same rule set as feed; do not implement a separate visibility logic.

-Future browse/leaderboard endpoints (from the roadmap) must also reuse this rule.
+Future browse/leaderboard endpoints must reuse this rule.
+Client guards remain as a secondary check; RLS is the source of truth.

 ---

 ## 5. RLS & RPC Considerations

-This phase will require a careful **RLS and RPC review**.
-The concrete changes will happen in migrations, but the design guardrails:

-- RLS policies on `catches` should:
-  - Check `profiles.is_private` combined with:
+- RLS policies on `catches` and `catch_comments` now check `profiles.is_private` combined with:
   - Viewer = owner,
   - Viewer is follower (via `profile_follows`),
   - Viewer is admin.
-- RLS policies on `profiles`:
-  - May still allow basic profile row visibility for discoverability.
-  - But detailed fields (e.g. some stats, or future contact info) might be limited server-side via RPCs, not RLS alone.

-We will likely implement privacy logic primarily in **RPCs** that power feed/search, with RLS acting as a safety net and consistency layer.
+- RLS on `profiles` remains open for discoverability; privacy is enforced on catches/comments.
+Future contact fields may need RPC-level filtering if added.
+- Feed/search currently use client guards; RLS now provides backend enforcement.
+Future RPCs must not bypass these checks.

 ---